David Stones: 2013–present

 From 2013–2014 Stones released only one song, a remix of Drake's 0 to 100 / The Catch Up single.
 Music journalist Skinny Friedman reviewed the track and gave it a 70 rating on the scale of 0 to 100.

 Artistry

 Influences

 In an interview with former NFL player, Anthony Henry's online music magazine David Stones cited his hometown as a key musical influence and stated it's "fast-paced" lifestyle is responsible for the "experiences and the insight" that shows in his music.
 He then went on to state, "I always try to present a picture of what’s going on in my mind in a genuine way that people can relate to" when asked to describe the best aspects of his style.
 While speaking on '90s hip hop a.k.a.
-"The Golden Age" which he described as "super original" he specifically referenced Wu Tang, Jay Z, Nas, AZ, BCC, The Dungeon Family, Snoop, and Dr. Dre as some of his "all time favorites".
+"The Golden Age" which he described as "super original" he specifically referenced Wu-Tang Clan, Jay-Z, Nas, AZ, Boot Camp Clik, Dungeon Family, Snoop, and Dr. Dre as some of his "all time favorites".